What is Telemetry Nursing?

 Telemetry nursing is a specialty where nurses work closely with patients who develop cardiovascular complications and take care of patients with a variety of conditions, including heart failure and cardiac arrhythmias.
 These RNs have the flexibility to work morning, evening or night shifts as cardiac monitoring is necessary 24 hours a day, seven days a week.

-What is a Telemetry Travel Nurse?
+What is a Tele Travel Nurse?

 A telemetry travel nurse has even more flexibility with the opportunity to work at facilities across the country.
 Travel nurses work works in a specific location for a predetermined amount of time – typically 13 weeks.

-The Role of a Telemetry Travel Nurse
+The Role of a Tele Travel Nurse

 In a hospital’s telemetry unit patients are frequently in critical condition, requiring constant care and monitoring.
 The telemetry nurse reviews data from specialized equipment that tracks blood pressure, heart rate, breathing and other vitals as well as carrying out more traditional duties like communicating with their patients about their condition and administering medications.
 Telemetry units are sometimes used to monitor patients with other issues like epilepsy and sleep disorders.
 Telemetry nurses don’t work in Cardiac Care Units, a type of ICU that cares for cardiac patients.
 Patients on the telemetry floor are often transferred from the ICU and are considered stable, yet still require close monitoring.